-- A. An applicant having taken the four-year course in Dallas Theological Seminary with the degree of Master of Theology: - 1.
-Shall file formal application on the proper form provided for that purpose. - 2.
-Shall normally have graduated in the Th.M. course with an A average grade (minimum grade point average of 2.51). - 3.
-Shall have commended himself to the administration and the faculty throughout the four-year course as being mature and stable in his judgments and satisfactory in his ability to work with others. - 4.
-Shall pass satisfactorily a comprehensive written examination on such subjects as the Committee might prescribe and an oral examination on his fitness for graduate study.
+A. An applicant having taken the four-year course in Dallas Theological Seminary with the degree of Master of Theology:

+1. Shall file formal application on the proper form provided for that purpose.

+- 2. Shall normally have graduated in the Th.M. course with an A average grade (minimum grade point average of 2.51). - 3.
+Shall have commended himself to the administration and the faculty throughout the four-year course as being mature and stable in his judgments and satisfactory in his ability to work with others.

+- 4. Shall pass satisfactorily a comprehensive written examination on such subjects as the Committee might prescribe and an oral examination on his fitness for graduate study.
 The oral examination shall inquire into the applicant's Christian experience, scholarship, theology, achievement, and promise. - B. An applicant entering from another institution: - 1.
 Shall file formal application on the proper form provided for the purpose which will be sent upon request. - 2.
 Shall present certification of having completed work with the degree of Master of Theology or equivalent theological degree including four years of seminary studies, in addition to having a standard college degree. - 3.
 Shall present transcripts of college and seminary work showing a high grade standing. - 4.
 Shall have included in his theological studies courses satisfying requirements in Hebrew and Greek or make up these deficiencies without graduate credit. - 5.
 Shall pass satisfactorily oral and written examinations on such subjects as in the judgment of the Committee are pertinent.
-He shall also pass satisfactorily a comprehensive examination on his theological convictions. - 6.
-Shall submit with his application an essay of his own composition showing his ability to pursue graduate and research study, especially in the department of his major.
+He shall also pass satisfactorily a comprehensive examination on his theological convictions.